isnuwadev/nextjs-dashboard/README.md

 # nextjs-dashboard
-A dashboard created using next.js
+A dashboard created using next.js and tailwind css